Sweden-Mayhem/site/content/minecraft/help.md

 While standing inside your claim, equip your [Golden Shovel](https://minecraft.wiki/w/Golden_Shovel), then:

-1. Right-click one of the glowing gold corner markers
+1. Right-click one of the glowing corner markers
 2. Right-click again to set the new size:
 	- **Inside** the current area to shrink
 	- **Outside** the current area to expand